Comic & Fantasy Art Amateur Press Association: Magazine contents

 The magazine consists of articles written, laid out, and duplicated by its members that are sent to an editor/collator for distribution.
 Each issue is dedicated to specific articles or general themes.
 Each issue is dedicated to a specific artist or general theme.

 Some of the featured artists themselves write guest contributions.
-Occasionally, the CFA-APA has a give-away in an issue, giving away a free piece of artwork to a member rendered by the featured artist, or related to the feature artist.
+Occasionally, the CFA-APA has a give-away in an issue, typically giving away a free piece of artwork to a member rendered by the featured artist, or related to the feature artist.

 Membership

 Annual dues are used to cover the costs of binding, packaging and mailing the CFA-APA.
 Membership is limited to 40 people at any one time.
 Vacancies in the membership roll are filled from a waiting list on a first-come, first-served basis.

 Each member must contribute at least two pages or original typed text material for each mailing.
 They can talk about comments from the prior issue, the artist being featured, comic art auctions or anything related to original art in general.
 It turns out to be only two pages submitted every four months to remain a CFA-APA member (most members typically contribute more).
 Should a member miss an issue, they must contribute four pages of text to the following issue.
 If they fail to do so, they forfeit their active membership and go to the end of the waiting list for new members if they like.

 If a member is suspected of fraudulent art dealings, they are asked to temporarily relinquish their membership until they are cleared of the charges or until restitution to the parties has been made.